GUIDE

 Create a workunit with problem statement and success criteria.
 Can link initial assets

-Get workunit details with optional tasks, assets, and AI context
+Get workunit details with optional tasks, assets, and context atoms

 Tasks